Baumax

 The Baumax AG (own spelling: bauMax) was an Austrian chain of home improvement stores.
-It was founded in 1976 by Karlheinz Essl Sr. in the city of Klosterneuburg and operated more than 150 stores in Austria and several countries of Eastern Europe.
-As of 2010, the company employed over 9,000 people and generated an annual revenue of 1.13 billion euros.
-When the business came into financial trouble during the financial crisis of 2008–2009, it was finally broken up by creditors in 2015/16.
+It was founded in 1976 by Karlheinz Essl Sr. in the city of Klosterneuburg and operated more than 150 stores in Austria and several countries of Central and Eastern Europe.
+In 2010, the company employed over 9,000 people and generated an annual revenue of 1.13 billion euros.
+The business came into financial trouble during the Great Recession.
+It was finally broken up by creditors in 2015/16.

 History

 In 1958 Karlheinz Essl Sr., son of a food wholesaler from Carinthia, went to the City of New York to study the principle of self-service stores of American supermarkets.
 Back home he decided to transform the building materials business of his father-in-law into self-service operation by 1976.
 The concept proved successful, and by the mid-1980s, the company was the clear market leader in Austria.

 Immediately after the fall of the Iron Curtain, Mr. Essl faced the crumbling facades of the former Eastern Bloc countries and realized that he had found a huge new market for his building supplies.
 Already in 1992 the first stores were opened in the former Czechoslovakia.
 Within the next 20 years, more than 50 additional stores were erected in Slovenia, Hungary, Romania, Bulgaria, Croatia and Turkey.
 By 2010, Baumax operated 160 stores in nine countries and employed over 9,000 people.

-In 1999, Karlheinz' son Martin Essl became CEO, but the former still interfered heavily into daily business and met most of the operational decisions.
+In 1999, Karlheinz' son Martin Essl became CEO, but the former still interfered heavily with daily business and met most of the operational decisions.
 This constitution became particularly problematic as Karlheinz Essl proved unable to cope with the task of running a business of such size properly.
 Moreover, he was almost immune to any suggestions and did not have any belief in his management staff at all.

 As competitors had increasingly caught up by the early 2000s, Baumax' profit margins eroded.
 The company faced a lack of financial resources for their expansion plans which was increasingly compensated by large bank loans.
-When the world economy was hit by the financial crisis of 2007 and sales declined in many markets, the company ran into financial turmoil.
+When the world economy was hit by the Great Recession and sales declined in many markets, the company ran into financial turmoil.
 In 2011, the Baumax Group lost 57.2 million euros, in the following year another 126 million euros.
-At that time, creditors forced the board to elaborate plans for turning the company around, whose contents reached general public by 2014.
+At that time, creditors forced the board to elaborate plans for turning the company around, whose contents reached the general public by 2014.